Biology (B.S.)

 4. It is the student’s responsibility to declare a concentration.

 5. Students must take one 4000-level Biology course that is designated a as "Scientific Report Writing Intensive".
-These courses include: Experimental Design, Environmental Microbiology, Ecology, Advanced Physiology, Animal Behavior, Molecular Biology, Epidemiology, Conservation Biology, Medical Botany and Limnology.
+These courses include: Environmental Microbiology, Ecology, Advanced Physiology, Molecular Biology, Conservation Biology, Medical Botany and Limnology.

 6. Supporting Sciences: